sammmlow/LEOGPS/README.rst

 - Precise baseline vectors between the two LEOs.
 - Dilution of precision values.

 LEOGPS will also (optionally, depending on your choice in the GUI) output plots or reports on the interpolated GPS satellite ephemeris and clock biases.
-Currently ephemeris errors are still present and we are working to resolve them.

-For full documentation, please refer to the `LEOGPS Read-The-Docs <https://leogps.readthedocs.io/en/stable/>`_.
+For full documentation, please refer to the `LEOGPS Read-The-Docs <https://leogps.readthedocs.io/en/latest/>`_.

 Other Package Dependencies:
 ---------------------------

-Tested on Python version 3.6.5 (Anaconda with Spyder).

 Core libraries necessary: NumPy (v1.14 and above) and matplotlib